Nixtla/statsforecast/experiments/bigquery/README.md

 Google's BigQuery:

-* achieved 24.13 in error for the `new_york.citibike_trips` dataset (measured in Mean Absoluto Error),
+* achieved 24.13 (Mean Absolute Error, MAE) in error for the `new_york.citibike_trips` dataset
-* took 14 minutes to run the `new_york.citibike_trips` dataset (approximately 400 time series)
+* took 7.5 minutes to run the `new_york.citibike_trips` dataset (approximately 400 time series)
 * took 1 hour 16 minutes to run the `iowa_liquor_sales.sales` dataset (over a million time series)
-* and cost xx USD
+* and cost 41.96 USD

-Statsforecast trained on a [infrastructe]:
+StatsForecast and fugue trained on a databricks cluster of 16 e2-standard-32 virtual machines (GCP):
-* achieved 20.96 in error (MAE),
+* achieved 20.96 (Mean Absolute Error, MAE) in error for the `new_york.citibike_trips` dataset
 * took 2 minutes to run the `new_york.citibike_trips` dataset (approximately 400 time series)
-* took 8 minutes to run the `iowa_liquor_sales.sales` dataset (over a million time series)
+* took 9 minutes to run the `iowa_liquor_sales.sales` dataset (over a million time series)
-* and cost only xx USD.
+* and cost only 4.02 USD.

 For this data set, we show therefore that:

-* BigQuery is 13% less accurate and xxx times more expensive than running an open-source alternative in a simple cloud server.
+* BigQuery is 13% less accurate, 8 times slower, and 10 times more expensive than running an open-source alternative in a simple cloud cluster.
 * Complex methods and pipelines are outperformed by classical methods in terms of speed, accuracy and cost.

 Although using StatsForecast requires some basic knowledge of Python and cloud computing, the results are simply better for this datasets.